gvwilson/thirdbit/src/fiction/arecibo/index.md

 and for a moment Batu thinks he is going to cry.

-"I thought I could make some real progress this time," the Ethiopian continues quietly, more to himself than to the *beg* or his soldiers.
+"I thought I could make some real progress this time," the Ethiopian continues, more to himself than to the *beg* or his soldiers.
 "When al-Tusi persuaded the great khan to build this
 I thought I would finally be able to get past the bare beginning, but…"
 He gestures at the ruined walls.

-The *beg* points at Batu.
-"You.
-How many men in your *arban*?"

-"Nine, *beg*," the old soldier says promptly.
-He clears his throat.
-"Should be ten, but Dzhambul took an arrow in the leg and —"

-The *beg* cuts him off with a wave.
-"And you fight together, yes?
-You stand watch while each other sleep?"

-"Yes, *beg*," Batu says.
-He learned long ago not to ask officers what point they were trying to make.

-The *beg* turns back to the Ethiopian.
-"What if I built you a school in Samarkand?
+"What if I built you a school in Samarkand?" the *beg* asks.
-What if you taught others the method of triangles and all of al-Tusi's other arts?"
+"What if you taught others the method of triangles and all of al-Tusi's other arts?"

 "I can't," the Ethiopian says, the weight of ages in his voice.
-"I'm not allowed."
+"I'm not allowed to interfere."

 "Not allowed?" the *beg* says, theatrically astonished.